SafaFIMOUD/Catalog-Items/item2.md

 ## Cast

-The TV SHOW features the talented voice cast:
+The film features the talented voice cast:

 - Barbie as Princess Rosella
 - [Additional Character Names and Voice Actors]